 older couple on laptop

-The start of the new tax year on 6 April is more than just a date in the calendar; it's a valuable opportunity to reset and refresh your financial planning strategy.
+The start of the new tax year on 6 April is more than just a date in the calendar; it's a valuable opportunity to reset and refresh your financial planning strategy and ensure it is working as hard as possible.
 Each year, the government provides various allowances and reliefs designed to help you save and invest tax-efficiently.
 Many of these reset on 6 April, and understanding how to use them effectively can make a significant difference to your long-term financial wellbeing.

-As your financial advisers, we're here to help you navigate these complexities.
-To get you started, below is a checklist of key areas to consider discussing with us in light of the new 2025/26 tax year.
+As your financial advisors, we're here to help you navigate these complexities.
+To get you started, below is a checklist of key areas to consider discussing with us in light of the new 2026/27 tax year.

 Your new tax year financial checklist